-Income inequality and poverty was also identified as a major concern for communities, reducing their capacity to be able to withstand the economic challenges resulting from the COVID-19 pandemic.
+Income inequality and poverty was also identified as a major concern for communities to be able to withstand the economic challenges resulting from the COVID-19 pandemic.
 A number of stakeholders felt that more needed to be done to protect the economic stability of these communities.

-"A lot of people think this is just a ethnicity issue, but it's not: it's everybody's business"
+"A lot of people think this is just a BAME people's issue, but it's not - it's everybody's business"